 - After a minute, remove the pot from the stove and stir in the green onion and garnish with sesame seeds.

 What I like about this soup is its versatility.
 You can make it vegan by using kombu dashi and veggies only instead of eggs and meat.

-Now, if you don’t have any dashi don’t worry.
-It will not taste the same but you can use chicken stock for this recipe.
+Now, if you don’t have any dashi, don’t worry.
+It won’t taste the same, but you can use chicken stock for this recipe.
 It’s actually one of the dashi alternatives I recommend here.

-And in this recipe, it will work perfectly because you’re already going for the chicken flavor, plus if you add shiitake mushrooms you already get a little bit of umami from those.
+And in this recipe, it’ll work perfectly because you’re already going for the chicken flavor.
+Plus, if you add shiitake mushrooms, you already get a little bit of umami from those!

 You probably won’t find zosui on restaurant menus in Japan, but some places serve it after you’re done with a hotpot meal using the leftovers from your meal.